patmckernan/Unit-14-Homework/Homework_14-Web-Development_Unsolved_README.md

 21. What is the response status code?

+- 200 is the response status code.

 22. What web server is handling this HTTP response?

+- Apache is the server handling this HTTP response.

 23. Does this response have a user session associated to it?

+- Yes, the user is sessionID=5.

 24. What kind of content is likely to be in the [page content] response body?

+- HTML is likely to be in the [Page content] response body.

 25. If your class covered security headers, what security request headers have been included?

+- The following are security request headers for the above response:

+- Strict-Transport-Security: max-age=31536000; includeSubDomains
+X-Content-Type: NoSniff
+X-Frame-Options: DENY
+X-XSS-Protection: 1; mode=block

 #### Monoliths and Microservices

 Answer the following questions about monoliths and microservices:

 26. What are the individual components of microservices called?

+-

 27. What is a service that writes to a database and communicates to other services?